I got these questions over two days, so I figured I may as well post them together…

 If anyone can help with either of these questions – with the original lyrics and/or translations – please let us know in the comments below.

 This article was posted on Monday, March 15th, 2010 at 9:23 pm and is filed under Children's Songs, Countries & Cultures, Danish, Danish Children's Songs, Denmark, English, Languages, Mama Lisa, Questions, Readers Questions.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 One Response to “Help Needed with Two Danish Songs”